 Driving from Denver (DIA):

 We have rented both 4 wheel drive and front wheel drive vehicles.
 I can tell you first hand that front wheel drive vehicles struggle at best in a snow storm with icy conditions on I-70 going over the mountain pass.
 I have driven with white knuckles at 3-5mph with the tires spinning heading to the airport and praying to make it alive!
 My advice is simple, rent a 4-wheel drive vehicle in ski season or take the Colorado Shuttle (or one of the several competitors).
-I have made the gamble during Spring skiing with a front wheel drive vehicle and have lost the gamble.
+I have made the gamble during Spring skiing with a front wheel drive vehicle on I70 and almost lost the battle.

 Driving your personal car to Breckenridge: